PR0123/animation_paths/README.md

 Qestions and choices:
 - with the clear goal, what would be the right way to tackle the problem?
 - what are main flaws in the first draft (firstDraft.swift)
-- are there obvious errors
+- are there obvious errors?
 - with animation applied only to change of position, should it rather be made in less general way?